operator-framework/operator-sdk/website/content/en/docs/testing-operators/scorecard/_index.md

 However, if tests are designed to be fully isolated, they can be parallelized.
 To run a set of isolated tests in parallel, include them in the same stage and set `parallel` to `true`.
-All tests in a parallel stage are executed simultaneously, and scorecard waits for all of them to finish before proceding to the next stage.
+All tests in a parallel stage are executed simultaneously, and scorecard waits for all of them to finish before proceeding to the next stage.
 This can make your tests run much faster.

 ## Selecting Tests